8 Best Onboarding Examples and What You Can Learn From Them

 • What features are going to be most beneficial to your users?

-Separate your onboarding flows by user persona #
+Separate your user onboarding flows by personas

 How do you expect to create a personalized, user-centric, onboarding experience if you don’t know your users?
 User personas are key for identifying the types of users that need your product.